HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/VEXER/README.md

 The non filtered information are filtered for at least having one read supporting the alternative allele: all_patient_RNA_min_support_diag.tab.gz
 The patient-ID and assigned diagnosis is saved: metadata/diagnosis.txt

-If test_data parameter is set to true in summarize_results:
-R scripts are run:
+If test_data parameter is set to true in summarize_results following R scripts are run:

 **sina_clin_per_patient.R**